OGR Bike Mag

 Spin your legs out

 Another beginner or family-friendly trail where scenery and local history meet is the new Kawatiri Coastal Trail.
-Mostly open, riders can currently enjoy the first four sections — starting with an easy 5 km ride through pristine forest and wetlands from Westport to long, sandy Carters Beach.
+Mostly open, riders can currently enjoy the first six (of eight) sections — starting with an easy 5 km ride through pristine forest and wetlands from Westport to long, sandy Carters Beach.

 Can’t be bothered to bring your own bike?
 No problem, there are plenty of places to hire them on the West Coast, including Fox Glacier where you can also take a guided e-bike tour to the best views of the icy giant.